danirus/sphinx-colorschemed-images/docs/users-guide.rst

 Switch the color scheme by using the selector at the top right of the header, or change it in your operating system settings.
 The balloon image will switch automatically between **light** and **dark** color-schemes.

+The ``href`` attribute of the anchor wrapped inside the ``<figure>`` is also updated to match the image displayed.
+Clicking on the image in the right side should load the image that is displayed when switching color schemes.

 Extension's settings
 ********************